-- Electrical protection class: in addition to current requirements on IP protection, resistance to salty environments should be considered and tested, especially if installed in a non-enclosed deck.
-A lockable cover on the charging station's connector/plug to prevent unauthorized use should be considered for charging stations with a detachable cable. - Explosion protection: the installation of a charging station including the charging cable should be considered at a height of more than 45 cm from the deck. - Vibrations: the charging station should be designed to have at least the same resistance as required for all other electrical installations onboard. - Electromagnetic compatibility: the electrical installation must not be disturbed by electrical devices within the environment. - Voltage and frequency deviations: All electrical equipment on board must be designed to operate without interference coming from voltage and frequency deviations during normal operation. - Network parameters: While the transmission voltage ashore is usually at 400 V and 50 Hz most vessels are operating at 440 V and 60 Hz.
+- Electrical protection class: In addition to current requirements on IP protection, resistance to salty environments should be considered and tested, especially if installed in a non-enclosed deck.
+A lockable cover on the charging station's connector/plug to prevent unauthorized use should be considered for charging stations with a detachable cable. - Explosion protection: The installation of a charging station including the charging cable should be considered at a height of more than 45 cm from the deck. - Vibrations: The charging station should be designed to have at least the same resistance as required for all other electrical installations onboard. - Electromagnetic compatibility: The electrical installation must not be disturbed by electrical devices within the environment. - Voltage and frequency deviations: All electrical equipment on board must be designed to operate without interference coming from voltage and frequency deviations during normal operation. - Network parameters: While the transmission voltage ashore is usually at 400 V and 50 Hz most vessels are operating at 440 V and 60 Hz.
 A charging station should be able to function according to these input values.
-This is especially pertinent if the conversion of voltage and frequency is done within the charging station and not by the car. - Power grid: grounding, distribution; an earthed network should be created by using an isolating transformer.
-The transformer must be adapted to the performance parameters of the charging station. - Cable: The cable should be firmly connected to the charging station in a way that no driver can use his own cables.
-If the cable is getting tight (e.g. movement of vehicles in heavy weather) the connection should be disconnected (emergency disconnection).
+This is especially pertinent if the conversion of voltage and frequency is done within the charging station and not by the car (DC charging).
+In the case of AC charging, a charging station voltage inlet may differ depending on vessel's operating voltage and if 1 or 3 phase charging is used. - Power grid, grounding, distribution: An earthed network should be created by using an isolating transformer in the case of terra neutral (TN) network or ship's hull in the case of isolation terre (IT) network.
+The transformer must be adapted to the performance parameters of the charging station.
+Potential hazards linked with galvanic isolation should be considered. - Cable: The cable should be firmly connected to the charging station in a way that no driver can use his own cables.
+If the cable is getting tight (e.g. movement of vehicles in heavy weather) the connection should be disconnected (emergency disconnection). - It is generally understood that the alternatives for AC charging are to use 1) detachable charging cables or 2) tethered charging cables, while DC charging implies only tethered cables. - Adapters: The use of unauthorised or "home-made6" charging adapters should be prevented and measures should be taken to ensure that authorised adapters are not used in an unsafe manner. - Integration into the onboard Power Management System: The charging station should be integrated into the ship's Power Management System.
+An integration into a group of "unimportant consumers" would be recommendable.
+In case of high-power demands, the charging station can be automatically disconnected from the grid until sufficient power is available again. - Manual switch-off: It should be possible to disconnect the entire charging station easily from the grid to stop further use, e.g. by a manual switch-off (access only for crew).
+This may become necessary, for example, if dangerous goods are transported at nearby parking spaces or if heavy weather is expected.
+The switch-off device (to disconnect charging station from power supply)

-5 WP 5.4 Catalogue of requirements for the design of charging stations to ensure safe onboard operation, Lloyds Register, Institute for Safety Technology/Ship Safety i.a., 2021 (download here) Page 10 of 30
+5 WP 5.4 Catalogue of requirements for the design of charging stations to ensure safe onboard operation, Lloyds Register, Institute for Safety Technology/Ship Safety i.a., 2021 (download here)